Samuel Wilson's Loan Trust

 - up to £50,000 for limited companies or between £25,000-£50,000 for sole traders

 The precise interest rate, amount and period of the loan will be considered on an individual basis, determined at the discretion of the Trustees.

 You will need to submit a robust business plan with a detailed and realistic financial forecast as a part of your application.

-Contact us via SWLT enquiries to receive the application form and the SWLT financial forecast templates you will need to complete.
-We will send you a business plan template to use if you wish.
-You will be required to submit ID documents as listed on the application form.
+Contact us via SWLT enquiries to receive the application form and the templates to use for your business plan and financial forecasts.
+You will be required to submit supporting documents as listed on the application form.

 What happens next?

-When you have submitted your application, we will check that your documents are correct and a dedicated Business Adviser will work with you to finalise your application for review by the Trustees.
+When you have submitted your application, we will check that your documents are correct and you will receive support from a Business Adviser to help you prepare your application for review by the Trustees.

-Please note that the process could take 2-3 months depending on the strength of your application
+Please note that the process could take two to four months depending on the strength of your application.

 Who was Samuel Wilson?